Find Affordable College Courses

 San Marcos, TX

-Texas State University did quite well in this year’s ranking of the best places for public administration students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the small city of San Marcos, Texas State is a public college with a fairly large student population.
+Texas State University ranked #8 on this year’s Best Public Administration Bachelor’s Degree Schools in the Southwest Region list.
+Located in the city of San Marcos, Texas State is a public college with a fairly large student population.

 After completing their Bachelor's Degree, public admin graduates from Texas State carry an average student debtload of $23,767.